wmww/wayland-debug/readme.md

 ## Options
 (for a complete list, run `wayland-debug -h`)
--l ..., --load ...    load Wayland events from a file instead of stdin -f ..., --filter ...  only show these objects/messages (see --matcher-help for syntax) -b ..., --break ...   stop on these objects/messages (see --matcher-help for syntax) -g, --gdb             run inside gdb, all subsequent arguments are sent to gdb, when inside gdb start commands with 'wl'
+-l ..., --load ...    load WAYLAND_DEBUG=1 messages from a file -p, --pipe            receive WAYLAND_DEBUG=1 messages from stdin -f ..., --filter ...  only show these objects/messages (see --matcher-help for syntax) -b ..., --break ...   stop on these objects/messages (see --matcher-help for syntax) -g, --gdb             run inside gdb, all subsequent arguments are sent to gdb, when inside gdb start commands with 'wl'